Sign Up for 2020 Spring and Summer FCS Programming!

 June 1– 4 we will be holding our Safe Plates for Food Managers course.
 This course is designed for managers and supervisors in food establishments and helps to learn best food safety practices through hands-on activities and modules.
 After completion of the whole course.
 Participants are able to sit for ANSI-approved examination for Food Protection Manager Certification.
 This fulfills the requirement for Food Protection Manager certification in North Carolina.
 This course is $150 which includes materials for class, test, and refreshments.
 For more information about the Safe Plates for Food Managers course in June and registration, check out the Registration Form here.

-Last, Are you interested in learning how preserve food by making jams and pickling, or making delicious yogurt?
+Last, Are you interested in learning how to preserve foods by making jams and pickling, or making delicious yogurt?
 If so, be sure to check out our Home Food Preservation series in June!
 We will be holding a Jams and Jellies workshop June 8, Pickling workshop June 9, and a yogurt-making workshop June 11, all 2–5 p.m.
 Workshops are $5 each.
 For more information about these workshops and registration, check out the registration for the Home Food Preservation Series here.

 If you have any questions about signing up for spring and summer FCS programs, please contact Marcus McFarland, Family and Consumer Sciences agent at (704) 283-3830 or (828) 372-2886.
 Hope to see you there!